Estefania1212/website-/README.md

 then we do git checkout the name of the repository we have created after git fetch origin.

-code .  sirve para iniciar en otra folder.
+code .  sirve para iniciar en otra folder. git branch to cinfirm i am in the correct branch